Breakfast/ Pancakes and Crepes/ Polish Recipes/ Sweet Breakfast Ideas

 They are traditionally made with yeast, although lots of recipes nowadays call just for baking powder (for convenience since you have to wait for the dough to rise) – BUT believe me – there is a HUGE difference in flavor.
 The yeast adds flavor and just fills your kitchen with the smell of fresh homemade yeast dough.
 YUM.

 These pancakes are not overly sweet, they should be generously sprinkled with powdered sugar after being fried.
-I didn’t do this with the pancakes on the photos because if I would dust them with powdered sugar “grandma-style” you wouldn’t be able to see the pancakes at all, just the sugar 🙂
+I didn’t do this with the pancakes on the photos because if I dusted them with powdered sugar “grandma-style” you wouldn’t be able to see the pancakes at all, just the sugar 🙂

 Apple pancakes on a white plate.
 One pancakes is being held by a child's hand.